-Discover the warm climate that provides the Creston Valley with a wealth of fresh fruits and vegetables.
+Discover the warm climate that provides the Creston Valley with a wealth of fresh fruits and vegetables - everything from asparagus to zucchini.
 Cherries are the primary fruit grown (exporting more than 3 million pounds annually), with apples being secondary as well as strawberries, raspberries, blueberries, apricots, peaches, pears and plums.
-There are numerous fruit and vegetable stands along Highway 3 east of Creston.
+There are numerous fruit and vegetable stands along Highway 3 east of Creston where you can purchase some locally grown produce.

-Creston celebrates its agricultural heritage starting with the Creston Valley Blossom Festival on the Victoria Day Long Weekend in May that includes two parades, a classic car show, chili cook-off, street vendors, live entertainment and events for all ages, including a Lego Challenge Competition and 100+ Yard Sale.
-While attending
+Creston celebrates its agricultural heritage starting with the Creston Valley Blossom Festival on the Victoria Day Long Weekend in May that includes two parades, a classic car show, street vendors, live entertainment and events for all ages.
+While attending the annual Blossom Festival, take in the Yaqan Nuki Pow Wow to make this Festival weekend a true family event.